varjakw/AI-Search/README.md

 Rather than eliminating choice, we might try to manage choices instead, through Frontier Search.

 We have a start node, and we are trying to reach some goal node.
 We are going to keep track of a frontier of candidate goal nodes.
 The ```arc``` predicate is a hard constraint on what moves we can make.
 The frontier is a list of candidate goal nodes.
 Rather than eliminating the choices, we will be managing the choices using the predicate ```add2frontier```.
 This tells us how to make our choices.
 We are still working with a Node List but we are going to explore the nodes one at a time.
 Just like the ```searchD``` predicate previously, the frontier will always be a on-empty list and we are always examining the head.
 The base case of ```frontierSearch``` is 'is the head of the list the goal node?
 If yes, we are done.'.
 Otherwise,  our inductive case where we have the head and the rest of the frontier.
+We collect all the ndoes we can get to from the node here, and put them into ```children```.
+Then we add those children to the rest of the frontier.
+Then we have the tail recursion to run frontierSearch with the new frontier.

+Its the same as the first Search method we looked at.
+First you have a search that checks if the current node is the node we want, and then you have the recursive one with an arc and search call with the next node.
+Except in the case of frontier search, the arc predicate is essentially given by ```findall``` and ```add2frontier```.

 ```
 search(Node) :- frontierSearch([Node]).